Updated for Version “Luna VI“

 Fischl and Ororon provide off-field Electro damage and lower Flins’s ER requirement.
 Between the two, Fischl deals the most damage against a single target, while Ororon fares better against multiple targets.

-Sucrose is a better buffer instead of Lan Yan if sustain is not a concern.
+Sucrose is a better buffer than Lan Yan if sustain is not a concern.

 Sample Rotation (Fischl)